PlatinumLucario/Bassoon/README.rst

 Developing
 **********

-Steps 1 & 2 only need to be run once.
+Steps 1 & 2 only need to be run once to update the native libraries.
 After that, you can go ahead to step 3 any time you want to start working on the C# component of this project.

 You'll at least need some standard C/C++ compiler envrionment and Python 3 installed.
 A note for Windows is that an MSYS2 environment was originally used for development (i.e. Bash), but you should